ibexa/documentation-developer/docs/api/public_php_api_managing_repository.md

     ```

     To apply a transition to a Content item, use `WorkflowService::apply`.
-    Additionally, to you can check if the transition is possible for the given object using `WorkflowService::can`:
+    Additionally, you can check if the transition is possible for the given object using `WorkflowService::can`:

     ``` php
     if ($this->workflowService->can($workflowMetadata, $transitionName)) {